rust-lang/const-eval/promotion.md

 does not create `promoted`s in the MIR.
 However the same rules for promotability apply inside a const-context as outside.

-It's an open question whether lifetime extension within a `const` or `static` should be an implicit or explicit context.
-Currently it is treated as an implicit one.
+All contexts are treated as explicit ones when determining promotability within a `const` or `static` initializer because the user has requested that their code run at compile-time anyway.

 ## Promotability